ome/ome-files-performance/README.md

 the results were found to be identical and independent of whether the tests were run separately or repeated.
-Interestingly, in the case of the metadata tests using Bio-Formats and the Java Virtual Machine (JVM), there is a gain due to the optimiser in the JVM.
+Interestingly, in the case of the metadata tests using Bio-Formats and the Java Virtual Machine (JVM), there is a gain due to the optimizer in the JVM.
 We include these results for completeness and to indicate the performance achieved if the same operation is invoked within a process multiple times.